Maternal–Fetal Medicine Fellowship

 Hobbies: high-intensity interval training (HIIT), painting, dance, spending time with friends and family, cooking, and trying out fun restaurants in the five boroughs

-Why I chose NYU Langone: Becoming an “NYU lifer” began when I was accepted as into the three-year MD degree pathway for obstetrics and gynecology and then completed residency with my incredible NYU obstetrics and gynecology family.
+Why I chose NYU Langone: Becoming an “NYU lifer” began when I was accepted as into the three-year MD degree pathway for obstetrics and gynecology and then completed residency with my incredible NYU Langone obstetrics and gynecology family.

-Jenna Silverstein, MD; First-Year Fellow
+Jenna Silverstein, MD; Second-Year Fellow

 Hometown: Richmond Hill, Ontario